 In an article from the Journal of The Royal Society of Medicine Le Fanu (2002) briefly discusses the similarity between the interpretation of medical "mystery syndromes" and the Kundalini experience.

 A PERSONAL EXPERIENCE

-Hopefully we can live beyond our ability to rationally understand.
+Hopefully, we can live beyond our ability to rationally understand.
 Interpretation of experience by reducing it down to its component electrical impulses and atomic elements becomes rather dry, and even then all the empirical investigation and understanding in the world can never really explain what happens under a particular circumstance.
 I see us progressively moving into an experiential trans-rational investigation of manifestation by Games of Spirit.
 Consciously laid plots of scientific inquiry into the complexity of human nature and the universe.
-Thus we will be participating in the evolution of God, as we investigate Gods existence.
-Not in an effort to "prove" but to participate, reveal and co-create.
+Thus we will be participating in the evolution of God, as we investigate God's existence.
+Not to "prove" but to participate, reveal, and co-create.

 Evolution would have us evolve despite ourselves.